danielharrell/open-eyes-lect-2017-18/Open.md

 line of the parabola?

-To answer this question in defense of the interpretation, we can make the inside of the parabola definite, and complete the analogy to the ellipse.
+To answer this question in defense of the interpretation, we can make the inside of the parabola definite, by completing the analogy to the ellipse.
 We would then take the parabola to be an infinite ellipse, with one focus infinitely far away.
 The parabolic line would then be infinite in length,